The best places to start your camping season

 Centre touristique du Lac-Simon and its huge playground opens its doors as of mid-May.
 For the beginning of the season, there’s no mistake about it: you won’t need to include your swimsuit in your luggage.
 However, you’ll want to take the time to round up the outdoor shoes of the entire family, so you can all walk, pedal, and play in the wooded portion of this destination.
 Then in the evening, you can gather around the campfire on one of the many ready-to-camp tents or campsites.

 And what if you were to combine the pleasures of camping with those of fishing?
 You’ll be happy to know that at the beginning of the season, our waterways are very popular with anglers because the quality of fishing is simply extraordinary at this time of the year.
-Réserve faunique de Papineau-Labelle is the first destination to offer fishing-camping stays to its visitors (May 10).
+Réserve faunique de Papineau-Labelle is one of the first destinations to offer fishing-camping stays to its visitors.
 In the following weeks, Grands-Jardins and Monts-Valin national parks, as well as the La Vérendrye, Ashuapmushuan, Mastigouche, and Laurentides wildlife reserves, will gradually open for campers looking to snag some big beautiful fish.

 If you’re an angler in search of comfort, you should know that a fishing-camping package with ready-to-camp tents is offered at Parc national des Grands-Jardins and Réserve faunique des Laurentides (Lac-Brûlé sector).